Madre Grande Monastery

 NON-OWNERSHIP AND NON-ATTACHMENT

-I recognize that I own nothing and that non-attachment to things of this material world is important to my spiritual unfoldment.
+I recognize that I own nothing and that non-attachment to things and concepts of this material world is important to my spiritual unfoldment.
 I accept the responsibility of being a caretaker for the bounty of the universe.

 Recognizing freedom for all beings, I will strive not to impose on anyone to do anything against his or her Highest Consciousness, nor will I allow anyone to impose on my Highest Consciousness.